MVRsimulation's small UAS, developed by SRP Aero. (Photo courtesy of SRP Aero.)

 Raw aerial images require geometric correction, or orthorectification, with GIS tools to remove distortions, enforce a uniform scale of distances, and improve the positional accuracy (using the ground control points) so that they depict an accurate representation and correspond to real-world coordinate systems.

-MetaVR’s aerial imagery provides high-resolution geo-referenced orthomosiacs.
-During orthorectification, the high-resolution images collected by the MetaVRC are registered with real-world coordinates and overlaid onto DEMs to simulate the 3D terrain environment.
+MVRsimulation’s aerial imagery provides high-resolution geo-referenced orthomosiacs.
+During orthorectification, the high-resolution images collected by UAV are registered with real-world coordinates and overlaid onto DEMs to simulate the 3D terrain environment.

 The orthorectification process of an imagery data collection can take a couple of days to a week, assuming the orthorectification results are satisfactory.
 During this process the images are mosaiced (assembled) into a uniform tiling scheme.
 After the imagery has been orthorectified, it is ready to be used to build 3D terrain.

 Building 3D terrain with the orthomosiaced imagery